AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/01-introduction/01-Introduction.markdown

 This book provides relevant material to practitioners having an interest in learning, implementing, and applying neural networks to solve classification and regression problems.

 This book is designed to be read by a large audience.
-In particular, there is no need to have knowledge of neural networks.
+In particular, there is no need to have prior knowledge on neural networks.
 There is even no need to have a strong mathematical background.
 We made sure that there is no such prerequisite in reading most of the chapters.
 Some chapters require a mild mathematical background.
 However, these chapters are self-contain and skipping them will not hamper the overall understanding.

 ## What if I am not a Pharo programmer?